 Associate in Science

 This program focuses on broad, transferable skills and stresses understanding and demonstration of elements of the culinary industry.
-Careers include culinary manager, food and beverage manager, pantry cook, executive chef and many more.
+Careers include sous chef, line cook, culinary manager, baking and pastry cook, personal chef and more.

 Seagrass at Northwest Florida State College

 We are pleased to announce the opening of Seagrass Restaurant at Northwest Florida State College, for the fall semester.
 The restaurant is designed to provide our Culinary and Hospitality Management students a hands-on learning environment while also showcasing their talents to the community.

 Seagrass Restaurant, located on the Niceville Campus, will serve lunch to the public every Thursday, September 17 – November 19.
 Seating times will be 11 a.m.; 11:30 a.m.; 12 p.m.; 12:30 p.m. and 1 p.m.
 The menu consists of a choice of 13 main dishes and includes a salad, beverage and signature cookie for $15.00.
 Reservations will be taken beginning Monday, August 31 at 9 a.m. and are required.
 Due to the overwhelming response from last year’s Seagrass Restaurant opening, we are limiting reservations to two (2) dates to attend per person.
 We would like to give more people an opportunity to enjoy the students’ creations.

 Note, reservations sent prior to August 31 at 9 a.m. will not be confirmed.